 Drinking water contaminated with naturally occurring arsenic, such as that from some wells, over a long period of time increases the risk of some types of liver cancer.
 This is more common in parts of East Asia, but it might also be a concern in some areas of the United States.

-Factors with uncertain, controversial, or unproven effects on liver cancer risk
+Factors with unclear effects on liver cancer risk

 Birth control pills